All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 Native American Flutes (Photo from Frank B. on Pinterest)

 As you can see, the flute is defined as having an external block held in place on top by a strap.
 You blow into a breath hole that connects to a small air chamber preceding the block.
 Your breath hits a splitting edge behind the block at the start of the larger sound chamber.
-The sound chamber has either five or six top holes you finger to alter the pitch.
-(The instrument has no thumb holes.)

 Like tin whistles, Native American flutes are primarily considered diatonic instruments.
 Fingering whole notes is simple.
 Just progressively lift your fingers for higher notes.
-Sharps and flats are possible, too, but fingering varies across flutes.
+Sharps and flats are often possible, but fingering varies across flutes.

 Similar to tin whistles, these flutes are crafted in every imaginable key.
 G is most popular.
 Many people are attracted to the sounds of even lower-pitched flutes, but not everyone can reach their key holes.
 So if you want to buy an F#, F, or lower flute, make sure you can comfortably reach all the holes first.

 Native American flutes are typically produced from woods like cedar, walnut, juniper, redwood, cherry or other more exotic choices.
 As with recorders, wood density affects tone (though not so much, perhaps, as the flute's design parameters.)
 Coloring often depends on staining techniques more than the wood used.
-Given that the instruments are handmade, prices reflect labor costs.
-As with wood recorders, many cost several hundred dollars.
-However, there are excellent flutes available for under $100 if you seek them out, as my recommendations show.

 Plastic is an option, too.
 Some feel that plastic flutes don't have the authenticity of handcrafted wood ones, but they're durable and can voice well.